 ■ NOTE: Local laws and/or regulations as to maximum width of the ski stance on these snowmobiles may be applicable.
 Always comply with the maximum width laws and/or regulations when adjusting ski stance.

-■ NOTE: Ski stance can be increased/decreased by 2.5 cm (1.0 in.).
+■ NOTE: Ski stance can be increased/decreased by 1 in (2.5 cm).